 When it comes to ballroom dancing, there’s no room for self-consciousness.
-This doesn’t mean that you get to flail around to the music like Elaine from Seinfeld (although that’s kinda fun sometimes).
+This doesn’t mean that you get to flail around on the dance floor like Elaine from Seinfeld (although that’s kinda fun sometimes).
 Rather, learn to be comfortable and confident in your movements.
-Most importantly, practice, watch yourself as well as others, and allow yourself to feel the music.
-With time, you’ll move with self-assurance on the dance floor.
+Most importantly, practice and allow yourself to feel the music.